mvolkmann/blog/src/smalltalk/41-morphic.md

 `#location#` message to it with a `MorphicTranslation` argument then it will be placed at that location.
 Otherwise it will be placed at a random location.

+## BoxedMorph

+The `BoxedMorph` class is a subclass of the `PlacedMorph` class that adds the instance variables `extent` (width and height), `color`, `borderWidth`, and `borderColor`.
+It is intended for morphs that are rectangular.

+TODO: The class comment says "DON'T subclass from here."
+Why?

 ## Button Labels